amitx13/Learning-Rust/readme.md

 1. String::from("HEllo"); get stored in the heap and there is a pointer pointing it which is stored in the stack
 2. string slice - Has a view in the original string / is a immutable reference
 3. string literal - literal is also an &str but it points directly to the address in the binary instead of some memory

+# Multithreading:
+In most current operating systems, an executed program's code is run in a process, and the operating system will manage multiple processes at once.
+Within a program, you can also have independent parts that run simultaneously.
+The features that run these independent parts are called threads.
+For example, a web server could have multiple threads so that it could respond to more than one request at the same time.